penrynjohnp/logicapps-labs/docs/logicapps-ai-course/04_build_multi_agent_systems/05-evaluator-optimizer.md

 - **Evaluation Criteria**: Clear quality standards and metrics
 - **Termination Conditions**: When to stop iterating
 - **Convergence Detection**: Identifying when no further improvement is possible

----
-*Next: Learn about the [Orchestrator-Workers Pattern](./08-orchestrator-workers.md) for dynamic task decomposition.*